easycoder/webson/advanced.md

             }
         },
 ```
 The magic is done by the `#onClick` directive.
 When the key is clicked, Webson examines the current status to see what the new status should be.
-It sets the insternal status variable to that value then reloads the entire structure.
+It sets the internal status variable to that value then reloads the entire structure.
 The 2 shifted states each have their own background colors to override the previous values.

 Much the same is done for the ?123 key in the third row; see the full listing in the repository.

 This is the end of the Webson documentation for the time being.
-It's likely that fFurther feature may be added to Webson, but we'll be sure to document them fully if that happens.
+It's likely that further feature may be added to Webson, but we'll be sure to document them fully if that happens.

 Feedback is welcome, as are suggestions for improvements.
 I hope some will find Webson useful.